jasonheecs/ubuntu-server-setup/README.md

 ssh-keygen -t rsa
 cat ~/.ssh/id_rsa.pub
 ```

+Finally, you will be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
+It will be set to 'Asia/Singapore' if you do not specify a value.

 # Supported versions
 This setup script has been tested against Ubuntu 14.04 and Ubuntu 16.04.